programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 7. Coordinate systems: Determines how ggplot2 positions different geoms on the map.
 The most common coordinate system is the Cartesian coordinate system, but ggplot2 can also plot polar coordinates and spherical projections.

-## Installing ggplot2

 To use ggplot2, we need first to install and load it.
-We recommend installing the [`tidyverse`](https://www.tidyverse.org) meta package.
-This includes a series of libraries that work together in a unified structure and philosophy and includes ggplot2.
+We recommend installing the [`tidyverse`](https://www.tidyverse.org), which includes ggplot2.
+The `tidyverse` is a collection of R packages that work together to provide a consistent and efficient workflow for data manipulation, exploration, and visualization.
+At the core of the tidyverse philosophy is the concept of ["tidy data,"](https://r4ds.had.co.nz/tidy-data.html) which is a standardized way of structuring data to make it easier to work with.
+In tidy data, each variable is a column, each observation is a row, and each type of observational unit is a table.
+This structure allows for a consistent and predictable way of working with data across different packages and functions within the tidyverse.

 ```